Schoonology/discovery/README.md

 Managers seek to broadcast the presence of a Registry's local Services while receiving broadcasts about the Services contained in other Registries.
-The Manager interface abstracts both the algorithm and transport(s) used for this synchronization; new transports and algorithms can be plugged into SuperCluster Discovery through the implementation of a new Manager and the assignment of that Manager as the `manager` option/property of all Registries within the system.
+The Manager interface abstracts both the algorithm and transport(s) used for this synchronization; new transports and algorithms can be plugged into Discovery through the implementation of a new Manager and the assignment of that Manager as the `manager` option/property of all Registries within the system.

 ## API